40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 22. CVS

-Still, its product range is limited compared to Target, and most people opt to go there for prescription medication or to use the photo services.
+Still, its product range is limited compared to Target, and most people opt to go there for prescription medication or to use photo services.

 Interestingly, CVS bought out Target’s pharmacies.
 So, now you can actually see CVS operating inside your local Target!